nplrkn/alsoran/README.md

 -  The ASN.1 generator is also included in the project.
 Functional but incomplete, most notably in the area of extension fields (forward compatibility).
 This is in Python, and is rather messy.

+-  Storage of UE Context in Redis datastore.

 ## Up next

--  Storage of UE Context in separate datastore.
 -  E1 and sample userplane.
 -  Scale out of control plane.